Intestinal Obstruction: Understand Jair Bolsonaro's Health Picture | Health

-President Jair Bolsonaro was admitted in the early hours of Monday (3), in a hospital in São Paulo because of a bowel obstruction.
+President Jair Bolsonaro was admitted in the early hours of Monday (3), in a hospital in São Paulo because of a bowel obstruction (see more in the video above).
 He was taken to the capital of São Paulo after experiencing abdominal pain while on vacation in Santa Catarina.

-In a statement, the Special Secretariat for Communication of the Presidency (Secom) informed that the president is doing well.
-Bolsonaro had already faced the same problem about six months ago.
-In a Twitter post, the president said it is possible that he may need to undergo surgery.

 THE intestinal obstruction is a partial or complete blockage of the passage of feces through the intestine..
 In 2018, during the election campaign, Bolsonaro suffered a stab wound that pierced his large intestine; since then, the president has undergone four surgeries as a result of the episode.